UditKarth/NASA-Exoplanet/README.md

 # Exoplanet Query Web Application
 ## Overview
 This web application allows users to query the Exoplanet Archive using the Table Access Protocol (TAP).
 It is built with Flask, a Python web framework, and utilizes Pandas for data manipulation.
-Users can input various search criteria to retrieve data about exoplanets, such as star name, discovery year, planet radius, distance in parsecs, and planet name.
+Users can input various search criteria to retrieve data about exoplanets, such as star name, discovery year, planet radius, distance in parsecs, and planet name. **Based on project idea from https://github.com/florinpop17/app-ideas/blob/master/Projects/3-Advanced/NASA-Exoplanet-Query.md**

 ## Installation